weisong0908/OneDemo/README.md

 Steps to use eager loading:

-1. Use `Include(blog => blog.Posts)` and return the navigation property.
+1. Use `Include(blog => blog.Posts)` to return the navigation property.
 The included properties will be retrieved together with the parent entity in one query.

-### Explicit loading
+### Explicit Loading

-Steps to use explicit loading
+Steps to use explicit loading:

 1. First load the parent entity